glopena/techtest/README.md

 # techtest
-temporary repo for tech interview
+Temporary repo for tech interviews

+This will be deleted at the end of the day.